 This treatment doesn’t yield permanent results.
 The skin’s top layer naturally sheds off even if you can’t see it.

-The peach fuzz on the face is just like other hairs in the body.
+The peach fuzz on the face is just like other hairs on the body.
 If you cut it, it will eventually grow back.

-Usually, it takes weeks for the peach fuzz to grow back.
+Usually, it takes a few weeks for the peach fuzz to grow back after dermaplaning.
 It can take about 3-4 weeks before the hair has regrown.

-The time varies from person to person due to various factors like your hormones, the amount of hair you naturally have, and the thickness of the hair.
+The time varies from person to person due to several factors like your hormones, the amount of hair you naturally have, and the thickness of the hair.

 Many people believe that if you shave off the hair, it will grow out to be thicker and darker.
 Many believe that the shaven hair will be more prominent.